-Unrestricted net assets consist of net assets that do not meet the criteria of the two preceding categories.
+Unrestricted net position consists of net positions that do not meet the criteria of the two preceding categories.

 When both restricted and unrestricted resources are available for use, it is the Library's policy to use restricted resources first to finance qualifying activities, then unrestricted resources as they are needed.